danirus/django-contactme/docs/tutorial.rst

 Tutorial
 ========

-django-contactme is a reusable app that relies on its own code and doesn't require any other extra app.
+django-contactme is a simple reusable app.
+This is a tutorial as simple as the app itself.

 Installation
 ============

-Installing django-contactme is as simple as checking out the source and adding it to your project or ``PYTHONPATH``.
+Installing django-contactme is just a matter of checking out the package and adding it to your project or ``PYTHONPATH``.

 Use git, pip or easy_install to check out django-contactme from Github_ or get a release from PyPI_: